 Education and Personnel policy

-The LRB's total staff is 97, approximately a half of them being young researchers below the age of 35.
+The LRB's total staff is 97, approximately a half of them are young researchers below the age of 35.

 For more than 20 years, the Department of Biophysics, Dubna State University, has been offering graduate and postgraduate programs, including bachelor's education in nuclear physics and technology (the program Human and Environmental Radiation Safety); master's education in physics (the program Radiation Biophysics and Astrobiology); and postgraduate education in radiobiology.
 The Department meets the LRB's demand for young staff.

-The LRB also participates in the trainings and educational programs for young specialists and students from JINR Member States and other countries organized by the JINR University Center.
+The LRB also participates in the training and educational programs for young specialists and students from JINR Member States and other countries organized by the JINR University Center.

 future research projects

 The LRB’s radiobiological experiments planned at JINR’s accelerated charged particle beams will be focused on studying heavy ion action at the molecular, cellular, tissue, and organism levels of biological organization.
-Special attention will be paid to research on experimental animals' CNS disorders because the CNS must be considered a critical system when evaluating the radiation exposure risk for the interplanetary mission crews and considering the possible side effects of the radiotherapy of brain tumors.
+Special attention will be paid to research on ‘experimental animals' CNS disorders because the CNS must be considered a critical system when evaluating the radiation exposure risk for the interplanetary mission crews and considering the possible side effects of the radiotherapy of brain tumors.

 Molecular radiobiology

-It is planned to continue at the LRB research on DNA clustered damage induced by densely ionizing radiation and its repair in CNS cells and tissues with a view to evaluating the risk to astronauts associated with GCR exposure during deep space flights, as well as the specifics of DNA repair in radioresistant tumor cells in order to search for new approaches to the radiation therapy of cancer.
+It is planned to continue at the LRB research on DNA clustered damage induced by densely ionizing radiation and its repair in CNS cells and tissues with a view to evaluating the risk to astronauts associated with GCR exposure during deep space flights, as well as the specifics of DNA repair in radiation-resistant tumor cells in order to search for new approaches to the radiation therapy of cancer.

 Main topics of future research

-Evaluation of the induction of clustered DNA DSBs by high-LET heavy ion exposure and their repair kinetics in radioresistant U87 glioblastoma tumor cells using the fluorescent labeling of the repair proteins γH2AX, 53BP1, OGG1, and XRCC1.
+Evaluation of the induction of clustered DNA DSBs by high-LET heavy ion exposure and their repair kinetics in radiation-resistant U87 glioblastoma tumor cells using the fluorescent labeling of the repair proteins γH2AX, 53BP1, OGG1, and XRCC1.

 Studying the formation and elimination kinetics of clustered DNA DSBs after accelerated heavy ion exposure in the nuclei of human neural stem cells, mature neurons, and glial cells using the immunocytochemical staining of the repair proteins H2AX and 53BP1 in combination with the cell subpopulation markers NeuN, doublecortin, GFAP, BrdU, and calbindin.